-Attendees must give a demo, a session, or help with one, or otherwise volunteer / contribute in some way to support the event.
+Attendees must give a session, or help with one, or otherwise volunteer or contribute in some way to support the event.

 All presentations are scheduled the day they happen.
-Prepare in advance, but come early to get a slot on the wall.
-The people present at the event will select the demos or presentations they want to see.
+Prepare in advance, but come early to get a slot on the session wall.
+The people present at the event will select the session they want to see.

-Presenters are responsible for making sure that notes/slides/audio/video of their presentations are published on the web for the benefit of all and those who can’t be present.
+Presenters are encouraged to make sure that notes/slides/audio/video of their presentations are published on the web for the benefit of all and those who can’t be present.

 The 45-minute sessions are at the core of every BarCamp and provide ample time for presenting a short talk, discussing new ideas or sharing case studies followed up by an open discussion.